OrHbbs/heroes-recapper/readme.md

 Heroes Recapper is an offline replay tracker that has various features.
 This app currently is only compatible with windows.

+# Download

+To download and use Heroes Recapper, you can get the most recent release here: https://github.com/OrHbbs/heroes-recapper/releases/

+Unzip the file and open 'Heroes Recapper.exe' in order to launch the app.

 # Installation

-To build this app, download the repository, open terminal, navigate to the project's root directory, and paste and run the following line into terminal
+Alternatively, to build this app, download the repository, open terminal, navigate to the project's root directory, and paste and run the following line into terminal

 `pip install -r requirements.txt`